zettsu-t/sudokusse/sudokusse.md

 To find a unique candidate of a cell, collect numbers in cells of a row, column, and box that the cell belongs.
 For example, the size of the number is 8, the rest is the unique candidate.
+This is commonly called _naked single_.

 When a row has cells `*23456789`, set 1 to `*`.